BU1106-1718/bu1106-workshop-8-github-introduction-JCMiddleton1/README.md

 Give me the names of three _Orphaned Pages_ are in our KMS (BU1106 Wiki), i.e. the pages that are not linked from or transcluded into other pages?
 `Hint: You can use one of the _Special Pages_ to find out. `

-**Answer:** Module information, Help:BU1106 How to create a page and Main Page
+**Answer:** How to harvard reference, Jgregory-haigh and Statistics are all orphaned pages